retest/homebrew-tap/README.md

 # homebrew-retest

-Homebrew tap to provide formulaes and casks for retest projects.
+[Homebrew](https://brew.sh/) tap to provide formulaes and casks for retest projects.
+To use it, type `brew tap retest/retest`.